nocaps-org/nocaps-org.github.io/_pages/home.md

     <!-- Abstract -->
     <div class="col-md-6 col-sm-6 col-xs-6 col-12">
       <p>
       Image captioning models have achieved impressive results on datasets containing limited visual concepts and large amounts of paired image-caption training data.
 However, if these models are to ever function in the wild, a much larger variety of visual concepts must be learned, ideally from less supervision.
-        To encourage the development of image captioning models that can learn visual concepts from alternative data modalities, such as object detection datasets, we present the first large-scale benchmark for this task.
+      To encourage the development of image captioning models that can learn visual concepts from alternative data sources, such as object detection datasets, we present the first large-scale benchmark for this task.
 Dubbed <span class="nocaps-word">nocaps</span>, for novel object captioning at scale, our benchmark consists of 166,100 human-generated captions describing 15,100 images from the Open Images validation and test sets.
-The associated training data consists of COCO image-caption pairs, plus Open Images image-level labels and object bounding boxes.
-Since Open Images contains many more classes than COCO, more than 500 object classes seen in test images have no training captions (hence, <span class="nocaps-word">nocaps</span>).
-We evaluate several existing approaches to novel object captioning on our benchmark.
-In quantitative evaluations these approaches show modest improvements over a strong baseline trained only on image-caption data.
-However, even when using ground-truth object detections, the results are significantly weaker than our human baseline — indicating substantial room for improvement.
+The associated training data consists of COCO image-caption pairs, plus Open Images imagelevel labels and object bounding boxes.
+Since Open Images contains many more classes than COCO, nearly 400 object classes seen in test images have no or very few associated training captions (hence, <span class="nocaps-word">nocaps</span>).
+We extend existing novel object captioning models to establish strong baselines for this benchmark and provide analysis to guide future work on this task.
       </p>
     </div>
   </div>